catseye/shelf/README.md

 *   `shelf_which` *NAME*

-    Essentially the same as `which` but, if the found file is a symbolic link, display the filename that the link points to as well.
+    Essentially the same as `command -v` but, if the found file is a symbolic link, the link destination is output instead.
+Thus, if *NAME* is an executable in your link farm, the file in the originating project will be shown.

 *   `shelf_dockgh` *USER/PROJECT*